Location: Squam Lakes Association. SLA is located at 534 US Rt. 3 in Holderness. Click Here for a Google Map.

 This Week's Program:

 What to Bring: You MUST bring lots of extra layers that can be taken off/added on to stay warm and dry, raingear, a hat, gloves/mittens and an extra pair of socks.
 We will be out at night in very cold and windy conditions with no cover.
 Prior to departure LRCC members will look your clothing/equipment to make sure you are adequately prepared.
-You also need a headlamp, any sort of medication you may need, warm boots, snowshoes or microspikes (dependent on conditions), snacks, and plenty of water.
+You also need a headlamp, any sort of medication you may need, warm boots, snowshoes or microspikes (dependent on conditions), a packed dinner/snacks, and plenty of water.
 The SLA can provide snowshoes for up to six participants.
 Click here to view a list of SLA recommended gear for winter hiking.